nithyasowreddy/OptiCrop-Smart-Agricultural-Production-Optimization-Engine/OptiCrop-AI-Powered-Agricultural-Recommendation-System/README.md

 This project was developed as part of the:

-**APSCHE Artificial Intelligence & Machine Learning Virtual Internship Program**
+### APSCHE Artificial Intelligence & Machine Learning Virtual Internship Program

-Powered by:
+Supported By:

 - APSCHE
 - SmartInternz